 - Prison - the state of Massachusetts imposes harsh sentences upon each person who is caught with drugs.
 Many of those sentences, even at the lowest level, carry prison time.

 While it is more common that those who are arrested for possession will also be arrested for intent to distribute, it is not always the case.
-Distribution charges are standard because when you are arrested for possession outside of your home or with a larger amount of drugs the police can usually prove that you had the intent to sell those drugs because you have so much of them.
+Distribution charges are standard because when you are arrested for possession outside of your home or with a larger amount of drugs, the police can usually prove that you had the intent to sell those drugs because you have so many of them.
 A possession with intent to distribute charge is much more serious than a simple possession charge.
 If you’re charged with possession with intent to distribute, no matter what “class” of drug you’re caught with, you’re facing a mandatory jail sentence of at least three years if you are convicted.
-Fortunately, with the assistance of an experienced Boston drug lawyer like James G. DeGiacomo, you will be able to quickly defeat the possession portion of your charge because there is not enough to prove that you were, in fact, going to distribute them.
+Fortunately, with the assistance of an experienced Boston drug attorneys like James G. DeGiacomo and Sergey Mikhlin, you will be able to quickly defeat the possession portion of your charge because there is not enough to prove that you were, in fact, going to distribute them.

 Drug trafficking is a Class D felony in Massachusetts and is punishable by up to fifteen years in jail.
-If you are convicted of trafficking cocaine or heroin, you face up to twenty years in prison with a minimum of ten years.
-This is a charge that is much more difficult for a Boston drug lawyer to defend, because if you’ve been caught with a high volume of drugs, it’s difficult to argue that it was for your own personal use.
+If you are convicted of trafficking cocaine or heroin, you face up to twenty years in prison, with a minimum of ten years.
+This is a charge that is much more difficult for a Boston drug lawyer to defend because if you’ve been caught with a high volume of drugs, it’s difficult to argue that it was for your own personal use.
 These types of cases must be handled with a serious amount of grace and delicacy.
-Having the right Boston drug lawyer can mean the difference between going home and going to jail!
+Having the right drug crimes lawyer in Boston can mean the difference between going home and going to jail!

-If you are arrested for any of the above charges you are probably stressed out and not sure what to do.
-At the Law Office of Boston drug lawyer James G. DeGiacomo, we have been working hand in hand with our clients through their trials for over a decade.
+If you are arrested for any of the above charges, you are probably stressed out and not sure what to do.
+At DeGiacomo & Mikhlin, P.C., we have been working hand in hand with our clients through their trials for over a decade.
 We believe that everyone should have a fair trial, and no one should be left out in the dark.

-While past results do not guarantee future success, and while nothing on this page is meant to constitute legal advice, James G. DeGiacomo, is pleased to have earned the reputation of being an aggressive Boston drug lawyer that fights for his clients’ rights and gets them the results they desire.
-He is also a Boston drug lawyer that pleased to offer a free, no obligation consultation to all of his prospective clients so that he can go over the details of your case with you, and determine the best course of action.
+While past results do not guarantee future success, and while nothing on this page is meant to constitute legal advice, James G. DeGiacomo and Sergey Mikhlin are pleased to have earned the reputation of being aggressive Boston criminal defense lawyers that fights for their clients’ rights and gets them the results they desire.
+They are also Boston drug lawyers that are pleased to offer a free, no-obligation consultation to all of their prospective clients so that they can go over the details of your case with you and determine the best course of action.